Joey Wendle

-Joseph Patrick Wendle (born April 26, 1990) is an American professional baseball second baseman for the Miami Marlins of Major League Baseball (MLB).
-He previously played for the Oakland Athletics from 2016 to 2017 and for the Tampa Bay Rays from 2018 to 2021.
+Joseph Patrick Wendle (born April 26, 1990) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics, Tampa Bay Rays, Miami Marlins, and New York Mets.
+Wendle made his MLB debut in 2016 with the Athletics.
 He is one of the few MLB players to not use batting gloves.

 Early life

 Wendle was born in Wilmington, Delaware on April 26, 1990.
 He attended Avon Grove High School in West Grove, Pennsylvania, and West Chester University of Pennsylvania.
 Wendle played travel baseball for the Chester County Crawdads.

 Wendle was a four-year starter for the West Chester Golden Rams baseball team, where he compiled a .366 career batting average with 23 home runs and 185 runs batted in (RBIs).
-During his senior season, Wendle hit .399 with 12 home runs and 59 RBI as the Golden Rams went on to win the 2012 NCAA Division II baseball tournament.
+During his senior season, Wendle hit .399 with 12 home runs and 59 RBIs as the Golden Rams went on to win the 2012 NCAA Division II baseball tournament.

 Professional career

-Minor Leagues
+Cleveland Indians

 The Cleveland Indians selected Wendle in the sixth round of the 2012 Major League Baseball draft.
-He made his professional debut with the Mahoning Valley Scrappers of the Class A-Short Season New York-Penn League.
-In 61 games he hit .327/.375/.469 with four home runs and 37 (RBIs).
+He made his professional debut with the Mahoning Valley Scrappers of the Low–A New York-Penn League.
+In 61 games he hit .327/.375/.469 with four home runs and 37 (RBI).

-Wendle played the 2013 season with the Carolina Mudcats of the Class A-Advanced Carolina League.
-He hit .295/.372/.513 with 16 home runs and 64 RBIs over 107 games.
+Wendle played the 2013 season with the Carolina Mudcats of the High–A Carolina League.
+He hit .295/.372/.513 with 16 home runs and 64 RBI over 107 games.
 He won the Lou Boudreau Award as the Indians minor league player of the year.
-He started the 2014 season with the Akron RubberDucks of the Class AA Eastern League.
+He started the 2014 season with the Akron RubberDucks of the Double–A Eastern League.